 You should receive this form of ambulatory detox if you are looking to receive outpatient detox care but still need intense monitoring due to heavy withdrawal symptoms.
 If you don’t have a stable home environment with people that are supportive and respectful of your addiction treatment journey, you should attend inpatient detox and rehab.

-At Coastal Detox, we are dedicated to providing you with high-quality detox and addiction treatment services, whether that be through telehealth therapy and treatment or in-person therapy and treatment.
+At Coastal Detox, we are dedicated to providing you with high-quality detox and addiction treatment services.
 Here you can receive addiction treatment for every substance from alcohol to opioids, heroin, cocaine, crack, meth, painkillers, and benzodiazepines.

 We also provide a wide variety of therapies that can serve all your mental health needs.
 To learn more about Coastal Detox and our addiction treatment and therapy services, contact us today.